yeroldsan/to-do/README.md

 # Todo Web App

-This is a simple Todo web app built using Node.js, Express, PostgreSQL and TypeScript for both frontend and backend.
-You can perform CRUD operations on tasks.
+This is a simple Todo web app developed as a task for a project at the university.
+The app allows users to perform CRUD operations on tasks, and is built using Node.js, Express, PostgreSQL, and TypeScript for both frontend and backend.
+The backend and database are deployed on Render.

 ## Getting Started